yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH(YelloByte)/Readme.md

  Therefore each provided software example comes with a subdirectory *'boards'* in it's root directory.
 There lie the specific board definition files (yb-esp32-s3-eth-n...json) that provide the build environment with the proper board definitions & settings.

-Going a step further and putting these files to your development platforms *core_dir/platforms/espressif32/boards* directory (on my PC it's  *C:\Users\name\\.platformio\platforms\espressif32\boards*) means you can now create a new project in PlatformIO and simply select this board.
+Going a step further and putting these files to your development platforms *core_dir/platforms/espressif32/boards* directory (on my PC it's  *C:\Users\name\\.platformio\platforms\espressif32\boards*) means you can now create a new project in PlatformIO and simply select this board from the pull-down list.

  ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-ETH(YelloByte)/doc/YB-ESP32-S3-ETH_PlatformIO_board_selection.jpg)